dilawar/dilawar.github.io/_posts/2021/2021-05-28-vernaculars-are-not-in-danger.md

 ---
-title: Vernacular are not in danger from others
+title: No, vernaculars do not face external threats
 author: Dilawar Singh
 comment: true
 ---